 There are many steps involved in filing a personal injury lawsuit.
 A personal injury lawyer starts building a case by gathering all relevant documents and evidence required for a successful outcome.
 He or she will interview all witnesses, retain expert witnesses and may schedule medical evaluations of your injury to gather independent medical opinions about the cause and extent of your injuries.

 After the information has been gathered and expert witness interviews have been conducted:

 Patience is required for a personal injury lawsuit.
-In some cases attorneys are able to work out a settlement without going to trial, but it can take several months or more to come to an agreement.
-A settlement is often a more desirable solution; a trial typically takes longer with increased costs and there is a chance that the other party will appeal any trial decision.
+In most cases attorneys are able to work out a settlement without going to trial, but it can take several months or more to come to an agreement.
+A settlement is often a more desirable solution since a trial typically takes longer with increased costs and there is a chance that the other party will appeal any trial decision.

-If you or a loved one is dealing with an injury caused by no fault of your own, you have enough on your plate.
+If you or a loved one is dealing with an injury caused by the negligence or willful conduct of another, you have enough on your plate.
 Let an experienced personal injury attorney fight for the justice and fair compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring injury attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
+Call the most experienced practicing personal injury attorneys Bellingham has to offer at Tario & Associates, P.S. today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County and surrounding areas since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!